SteKoe/blog.stekoe.de/_posts/2014-12-01-status-400-when-using-ajax-json-and-spring-mvc.md

 title: "Status 400 when using AJAX, JSON and Spring MVC"
 date: 2014-12-01
 tags:
-- java
+- Java
-- spring
+- Spring
-- json
+- Json
-- ajax
+- Ajax
 - JavaScript
 ---
 I recently faced a problem using Spring MVC and AJAX calls.